DhineshSDET/Selenium_NunitTestFW/README.md

 Test Data Strategy
   -  Json structure file to select by key
   -  Created JsonReader class which has custom methods to handle String Data and String[] data to parse
-  -  Get list of strings and conver to array and pass token/key to fetch json value
+  -  Get list of strings and convert to array and pass token/key to fetch json value
   -  Created static IEnumerable List method to fecth parameterized data from json file
-  -  Used yield to wait for each data to fetch and return
+  -  Used yield to wait for each data to retrieve and return

 Page Object Design Pattern
   -  Each page class with constructor to handle driver setting using PageFactory class